 Conditioning - Regular conditioning will prevent the leather from drying out and keep it supple, particularly if it has been exposed to long periods of hot sun or dampness.
-Always apply product to the cloth first rather than directly onto the leather and always test a small discrete area such as the base first.
+Always apply product to the cloth first rather than directly onto the leather and always test a small discreet area.

-Marks and scratches - Natural finish leathers - rub with a little pressure from your finger which replaces the natural oils.
-Ink marks, grease and oil stains are usually not removable and should be left alone or taken a professional cleaner.
+Marks and scratches - rub with a little pressure from your finger which replaces the natural oils.
+Ink marks, grease and oil stains are usually not removable and should be left alone or taken to a professional cleaner.